 AVO made the best analog multimeters ever, and the Model 8 Mk IV was really the best of the lot.
 This one came from the estate of a man who also collected Rolls-Royce cars.
 No trace of stickiness in the meter movement.

 More modern looking but not in the same class at all.
 It's almost like a barometer—you have to thump it to get the meter to settle properly.

 Almost as nice as the older AVO, but not quite.

 Mostly for nostalgia, but sometimes still useful for looking at slow voltage changes in high-Z circuits; really nice meter movements

 This has a 100 fA full scale range.
-It uses tubes, and takes a good two hours of warm-up to get down that low, but then it's been sitting on some shelf for over fifty years.
+It uses tubes, and takes a good two hours of warm-up to get down that low, but then it's been sitting on some shelf for nearly sixty years.
 Instruments have come a long way in performance since 1960, but have lost character doing it.
 I built a little box with CMOS op amps, Teflon standoffs, and Russian 33G vacuum resistors that does more or less the same thing only better, and works right when you turn it on—but where's the fun in that?
-(It's often forgotten that a garden-variety 4.5 digit DMM running on its most sensitive voltage scale (usually 200 or 400 mV) is also a picoammeter: its low-order digit is 10 uV and its shunt resistance is 10 MΩ, so it you ignore the decimal point it reads directly in picoamps.)
+(It's often forgotten that a garden-variety 4.5 digit DMM running on its most sensitive voltage scale (usually 400 mV) is also a picoammeter: its low-order digit is 10 uV and its shunt resistance is 10 MΩ, so it you ignore the decimal point it reads directly in picoamps.)

 Solid state from '68.
 A beautiful instrument with a nice meter movement.
 This one was super cheap, but works very well.
 Its most sensitive ranges are 1 mV, 10 fA, 100 TΩ, 100 fC full scale, but the 10 fA and 100 TΩ ranges aren't stable enough to be useful.